hackclub/hackclub/workshops/beat_maker/README.md

 ## Inspiration

-To finish off, here are some amazing, more customized drum pad machines/beatmakers made by other developers:
+To finish, here are some amazing, more customized drum pad machines/beatmakers made by other developers:

 - A code playground on Solo Learn by Andrew Siachos (https://code.sololearn.com/WfYyBdZwc6qn/#html)
 - Music Pad Controller with Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)